replicate/keepsake/web/docs/cli.md

 ```
 ## `replicate delete`

-Delete experiment(s) or commit(s)
+Delete experiments or commits.

-To delete experiments or commits, pass any number of IDs (or a prefixes).
+To delete experiments or commits, pass any number of IDs (or prefixes).

 ### Usage